CristianSarghe/ng-generic-carousel/README.md

 ## Basic usage

-In the simplest terms, the component works by having a HTML template passed, along with an array of elements.
+The component works by having a HTML template passed, along with an array of elements.
 By default, the component shows 3 elements at once.

 ```
 <ng-generic-carousel [elements]="['John', 'Joanne', 'Jason', 'Jessica']">